vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 times the B. I. edition in two volumes has been referred

 to, but wherever that is so the volume is mentioned.
-Viṣnudharmottara-Venkatesvara Press, Bombay.
-Viṣnupurāṇa-published by Messrs.
+Viṣṇudharmottara-Venkatesvara Press, Bombay.
+Viṣṇupurāṇa-published by Messrs.
 Gopal Narayan & Co.,

 Bombay 1902.